Accessibility at Bloom

 Sanitation

-Unisex wheelchair accessible toilets are available at Bloom.
-These are located at the main toilets block in the centre of the show, a toilets block situated at the rear of the Grand Pavilion, and the toilets block in the Food Village.
+Unisex, fully inclusive toilets and changing facilities for people with disabilities are available at Bloom.
+Wheelchair accessible toilets are located at the main toilets block in the centre of the festival, a toilets block situated at the rear of the Indoor Shopping Pavilion and BBQ Bliss, and the toilets block in the Food Village.
 They are strictly reserved for people with disabilities so please inform stewards if you need to use the facilities and your disability is not obvious.

 Diabetics